-We recommend you to book a central hotel if you are taking a football trip to Madrid.
+We recommend that you book a central hotel if you are taking a football trip to Madrid.
 The city has a massive metro that makes it easy to get around.
 So along with watching football, you can experience other attractions in the centre while staying there.

 Hotel Emperador on Gran Vía is one of the city’s best and most historic hotels.
-We recommend you to stay there if you want a top-notch experience.
+We recommend that you stay there if you want a top-notch experience.
 For something cheaper in the centre, go to the 7 Islas Hotel, still a quality hotel.